 Affiliated bodies shall have the right to elect alternates to their delegate(s) so that full representation of delegates from affiliated bodies can be maintained.

-Subsection 4 – It shall be the responsibility of each of the member Locals and of the Area Council to ensure that all dues shall be paid to the Treasurer upon acceptance into the Area Council.

-Subsection 5 - Dues must be paid prior to or shortly after the Annual General Meeting each year to retain membership in the Area Council.
-Local delegates will not be eligible to vote in the election of officers, convention delegates, or any other business which may arise, until dues are paid.

-Subsection 6 - Dues are assessed at $1.00 per member per year for each member that a Local identifies as being a member who can geographically participate in the Area Council.
-The Regional Women’s Committee, constitutionally recognized regional committees and APSAR are not required to pay dues.

-Subsection 7 – New affiliates that join the Area Council during the year shall have their dues prorated on a monthly basis.

 SECTION IV: COMPOSITION OF EXECUTIVE COMMITTEE

-The officers of the Area Council shall consist of a President, Vice-President, a Secretary and a Treasurer, all of whom shall be elected from voting accredited delegates and officers in attendance at the Annual Meeting, or upon 30 days notice, vacancies may be filled at any regular or special general meeting.
-The term of office is normally 1 year from Annual General Meeting to Annual General Meeting.SECTION V: ELECTION OF OFFICERS
+The officers of the Area Council shall consist of a President, Vice-President, a Secretary and a Treasurer, all of whom shall be elected from voting accredited delegates and officers in attendance at the Annual Meeting, or upon 30 days’ notice, vacancies may be filled at any regular or special general meeting.
+The term of office is normally 1 year from Annual General Meeting to Annual General Meeting.
+Note: The position of Secretary and Treasurer may be combined into a single position for Secretary-Treasurer.

+SECTION V: ELECTION OF OFFICERS

 Subsection 1 - The election of officers shall be by secret ballot.
 There shall be separate elections for the offices of President, Vice President, Secretary and Treasurer.
 A ballot shall be distributed to all delegates and officers entitled to vote for each office.
 Each delegate and officer in attendance entitled to vote shall write on the ballot the name of their choice for the office called.